CiscoDevNet/OpenDaylight-Openflow-App/README.md

 ### Current Status:

-An enhanced version of OFM is available with the Cisco Open SDN Controller.
+An enhanced version of OFM is available with the [Cisco Open SDN Controller](https://developer.cisco.com/site/openSDN/).

 ## Application Overview

 Software Defined Networking (SDN) involves an application interacting with a network (composed of domain-specifc devices) for the purpose of simplifying operations or enabling a service.
 A controller is positioned between the application and network and interacts with network elements (e.g. switches) in the southbound direction using a variety of different protocols.
 In the northbound direction it presents an abstraction of the network using in practice common REST APIs.
 The controller vehicle for this applicatin is ODL.
-This innovation supports applications for managing openflow networks called Openflow Manager (OFM).
+The OpenFlow Manager (OFM) is an application that leverages this innovation to manage OpenFlow network.

 Figure 1 depicts the architecture of the OFM components